-- The banner is not in the correct dimensions, or not positioned correctly on the poster - The funding body's logo is absent (if you have permission from your funding body to omit their logo, please mention this in the email when you send across your poster to be approved!)

-- The rights agreement has not been followed.
-Common rights agreement stipulations include: - Author's name must be no smaller than 50% the size of the largest letter used in the title - Text about how the production is being put on with agreement from the licensor must be included on the poster, in a certain size (usually no smaller than 10-point font) - Illegibility often colours of the text making it tricky to read against the poster's background.
+- The funding body's logo is absent (if you have permission from your funding body to omit their logo, please mention this in the email when you send across your poster to be approved!) - The rights agreement has not been followed.
+Common rights agreement stipulations include: - Author's name must be no smaller than 50% the size of the largest letter used in the title - Text about how the production is being put on with agreement from the licensor must be included on the poster, in a certain size (usually no smaller than 10-point font).
+If you haven't been sent the Rights Agreement, email the show's producer or the Production Manager for a copy. - Illegibility often colours of the text making it tricky to read against the poster's background.
 It's worth bearing in mind colour-blindness when making decisions about text and background colour combinations!
 It could also be that the font choice is illegible.